 Minnesota Criminal Statute of Limitations Laws

 All states have time limits for how long prosecutors have to file charges after a crime has been committed (or "discovered"), called the criminal statute of limitations.
-The general purpose for these time limits is to ensure a more efficient criminal justice system, while making sure evidence and witnesses remain relatively fresh.
-These time limits also prevent unscrupulous prosecutors from threatening criminal charges indefinitely.
+These time limits ensure a more efficient criminal justice system, while making sure evidence and witnesses' memories remain relatively fresh.
+These time limits also prevent prosecutors from threatening criminal charges indefinitely.
 However, there is no statute of limitations for murder charges in virtually every state, due to the seriousness of the crime.

 Minnesota Criminal Statute of Limitations at a Glance

-In Minnesota, as in other states, the statute of limitations differ for different types of crimes.
-For instance, misdemeanors carry a three-year time limit, while the time limits for felonies range from three to nine years.
-Minnesota law also permits charges to be filed against a suspect at any time (with no time limits) if it involves a victim of human trafficking under the age of 18.
+In Minnesota, as in other states, the statute of limitations vary for different types of crimes.
+For example, misdemeanors carry a three-year time limit, while the time limits for some felonies range from three to nine years.
+However, for more serious crimes, such as murder or sex trafficking of minors, Minnesota law permits charges to be filed against a suspect at any time with no time limits.

 Additional details of Minnesota's criminal statute of limitations can be found in the following table.